 This concentration requires courses in education in addition to the foundation courses.
 This concentration prepares graduates for advancing nursing practice and for nurse educator roles in patient education, staff nurse education, and pre-licensure nursing education in academic settings.
+Students in this concentration are immersed in a semester-long internship where they will complete 100 individually supervised field experience hours in direct care and 100 individually supervised field experience hours in a nursing education setting.
 Graduates gain an effective foundation to prepare for the NLN certification exam upon completion of this program (CNE).